 DLA’s Vendor Shipment Module (VSM) is of great value to the DLA in managing logistics for defense contractors while reducing transportation costs to the Government.
 Mil-Pac has made using it easier and faster by integrating VSM transactions into the MIL-Comply labeling process, allowing users to bypass the VSM website altogether.
+Take a look at our VSM Automation video to see how this works.

 Simply enter the weights and dimensions of the exterior containers as their labels are being prepared and MIL-Comply does the rest.
 MIL-Comply will communicate with VSM to get the Transportation Control Number (TCN), Ship-To and Mark-For addresses, as well as small parcel transportation labels (e.g., UPS, FedEx), or transportation documents for larger shipments (TL/LTL).
 All of this without needing to log into the VSM website.